-As a correspondent, he broke a number of significant stories, including one, on the front page of The New York Times, on the secret bombing of Cambodia during the Vietnam War.
+As a correspondent, he broke a number of significant stories — including one, on the front page of The New York Times, on the secret bombing of Cambodia during the Vietnam War.
 The Nixon Administration regarded it as so secret, that Secretary of State William Rogers was denied details on the ongoing operation.
-When he was serving as a senior official in the Pentagon, Beecher saw a one page order, signed by Henry Kissinger, as the President’s National Security Advisor, declaring that Rogers had “no need to know” details of the operation.
+When he served as a senior official in the Pentagon, Beecher saw a one-page order, signed by Henry Kissinger as the President’s National Security Advisor, declaring that Rogers had “no need to know” details of the operation.

 During his newspaper career, he had frequent multi-week reporting assignments in the former Soviet Union, Eastern and Western Europe, the Middle East and the Far East, including five trips to Vietnam during that war.
 On one of those trips, his helicopter was shot down over the Mekong Delta.
 On another assignment, a single engine Cessna in which he was flying over the Sinai desert had its engine knocked out by a rifle shot.
 In both cases skillful pilots were able to land safely.

 He has authored eight thrillers: “Mayday Man” (1990), “Submerged Rage: The Hidden Grievance” (2005), “The Acorn Dossier” (2009), “Nuclear Revenge” (2010), “The KGB Hoax” (2013), “Arabella Undercover” (2014), “Double Agent Stallion” (2015) and “Jihadi Revenge” (2016).